Jackson Pollock: Art market

 In 1973, Number 11, 1952 (also known as Blue Poles) was purchased by the Australian Gough Whitlam government for the National Gallery of Australia for US$2 million (A$1.3 million at the time of payment).
 This was the highest price ever paid for a modern painting and the painting is now one of the most popular exhibits.
 The artwork contains only a fleeting reference to the real world and Blue Poles has become the flagship of autonomous art.
 Blue Poles was a centerpiece of the Museum of Modern Art's 1998 retrospective in New York, the first time the painting had been shown in America since its purchase.

 In November 2006, Pollock's No. 5, 1948 became the world's most expensive painting, when it was sold privately to an undisclosed buyer for the sum of US$140 million.
 Another artist record was established in 2004, when No. 12 (1949), a medium-sized drip painting that had been shown in the United States Pavilion at the 1950 Venice Biennale, fetched US$11.7 million at Christie's, New York.
 In 2012, Number 28, 1951, one of the artist's combinations of drip and brushwork in shades of silvery gray with red, yellow, and shots of blue and white, also sold at Christie's, New York, for US$20.5 million—US$23 million with fees—within its estimated range of US$20 million to US$30 million.

 In 2013, Pollock's Number 19 (1948) was sold by Christie's for a reported US$58,363,750 during an auction that ultimately reached US$495 million total sales in one night, which Christie's reports as a record to date as the most expensive auction of contemporary art.

 In February 2016, Bloomberg News reported that Kenneth C. Griffin had purchased Pollock's 1948 painting Number 17A for US$200 million, from David Geffen.

 In 2023, an unknown Pollock painting was reportedly discovered in Bulgaria after international police agencies were able to track down a group of international art smugglers.
 The painting is reportedly worth up to 50 million euros.

 In 2024, Kasmin announced exclusive global representation of Pollock.
 Kasmin has been representing Lee Krasner since 2016.

+On May 18, 2026, Pollock's 1948 drip painting Number 7A was sold at Christie's in New York for $181.2 million, with fees, a new auction record for the artist.